Share a filtered Power BI report with your coworkers

 Sharing is a good way to give a few people access to your dashboards and reports.
-Power BI offers several ways to collaborate and distribute your reports, and sharing is just one.
+Power BI also offers several other ways to collaborate and distribute your reports.

 With sharing, you and your recipients need a Power BI Pro license, or the content needs to be in a Premium capacity.
 Suggestions?
 The Power BI team is always interested in your feedback, so go to the Power BI Community site.

-You can share a report with coworkers in the same email domain as you, from your own My Workspace or from an app workspace.
+You can share a report with coworkers in the same email domain as you, from most places in the Power BI service: your Favorites, Recent, Shared with me (if the owner allows it), My Workspace, or other workspaces.
 When you share a report, those you share it with can view it and interact with it, but can't edit it.
 They see the same data that you see in the report, unless row-level security (RLS) is applied.

 What if you want to share a filtered version of a report?
 Maybe a report that only shows data for a specific city or salesperson or year.
 You do this by creating a custom URL.